section-engineering-education/engineering-education/content/articles/introduction-to-blockchain-as-a-service/index.md

 Examine the previous installations of cloud-based services and the system they operate on.
 You must also guarantee that the new Blockchain installation works in tandem with your existing system.

 #### Usability
-Ensure blockchain enabled systems and processes you're proposing are simple to use and implement.
+Ensure blockchain-enabled systems and processes you're proposing are simple to use and implement.

 After all, you don't want a system that's difficult to use or navigate for your staff, since this could lower the adoption rates and hurt your bottom line.

 #### Prices and Supporters
 Every customer desires to pay the cost of that which a BaaS provider provides.

 Examine alternatives of pricing, as well as the deploying support and modalities.
-Paying for that, adds the biggest value to your company.
+Paying for that adds the biggest value to your company.

 ### Can we control bandwidth or resource allocation or hosting even for public blockchain?
-Most of the open source blockchain implementations are controlled by one or few individual entity.
-That will not scale well for globe spanning decentralized apps.
+Most of the open-source blockchain implementations are controlled by one or a few individual entities.
+That will not scale well for globe-spanning decentralized apps.

 We need an abstraction layer where one can easily provision and de-provision any number of public instances (over TCP/IP) hosting a blockchain; we call this Blockchain as a service (BaaS).